dcm4che/dcm4chee-arc-cs/docs/networking/config/webApplication.rst

     "
     .. _dicomNetworkConnectionReference:

-    :ref:`Web Application Network Connection(s)(s) <dicomNetworkConnectionReference>`",string,"Network Connection(s) on which the services of the Web application are available
+    :ref:`Web Application Network Connection(s) <dicomNetworkConnectionReference>`",string,"Network Connection(s) on which the services of the Web application are available

     (dicomNetworkConnectionReference)"
     "